Site-specific art: History

-Jean-Max Albert, created Sculptures Bachelard in Parc de la Villette related to the site, or Carlotta’s Smile, a trellis construction related to Ar.
+Jean-Max Albert, created Sculptures Bachelard in Parc de la Villette, related to the site, or Carlotta’s Smile, a trellis construction related to Ar.
 Co,’s architecture Lisbon, and to a choreography in collaboration with Michala Marcus and Carlos Zingaro, 1979.

 When the public debate over Tilted Arc (1981) resulted in its removal in 1989, its author Richard Serra reacted with what can be considered a definition of site-specific art: "To move the work is to destroy the work."

 Examples

 Outdoor site-specific artworks often include landscaping combined with permanently sited sculptural elements; it is sometimes linked with environmental art.
 Outdoor site-specific artworks can also include dance performances created especially for the site.
 More broadly, the term is sometimes used for any work that is more or less permanently attached to a particular location.
 In this sense, a building with interesting architecture could also be considered a piece of site-specific art.

-In Geneva, Switzerland, the Contemporary Art Funds are looking for original ways to integrate art into architecture and the public space since 1980.
-The Neon Parallax project, initiated in 2004, is conceived specifically for the Plaine de Plainpalais, a public square of 95'000 square meters, in the heart of the city.
-The concept consists of commissioning luminous artistic works for the rooftops of the buildings bordering the plaza, in the same way, advertisements are installed on the city's glamorous lakefront.
-The 14 artists invited had to respect the same legal sizes of luminous advertisements in Geneva.
-The project thus creates a parallax both between locations, and messages, but also by the way one interprets neon signs in the public realm.
+In Geneva, Switzerland, the Contemporary Art Funds have been looking for original ways to integrate art into architecture and the public space since 1980.
+The Neon Parallax project, initiated in 2004, was conceived specifically for the Plaine de Plainpalais, a public square of 95'000 square meters located in the heart of the city.
+The project commissioned luminous artistic works for the rooftops of the buildings bordering the plaza, in a similar style to the advertisements installed on the city's glamorous lakefront.
+As such, the 14 artists invited to contribute to the project were required to respect the same legal size limitations of luminous advertisements in Geneva.
+The project thus creates a parallax not only between the locations and messages of the artwork and advertisements, but also in the way the viewer interprets the presence of neon signs in the public realm.

 Site-specific performance art, site-specific visual art and interventions are commissioned for the annual Infecting the City Festival in Cape Town, South Africa.
 The site-specific nature of the work allows artists to interrogate the contemporary and historic reality of the Central Business District and create work that allows the city's users to engage and interact with public spaces in new and memorable ways.